bitwalker/timex/README.md

 ### Automatic time zone updates

-Times includes the [Tzdata](https://github.com/lau/tzdata) library for time zone data.
+Timex includes the [Tzdata](https://github.com/lau/tzdata) library for time zone data.
 Tzdata has an automatic update capability that fetches updates from IANA and which is enabled by default; if you want to disable it, check [the Tzdata documentation](https://github.com/lau/tzdata#automatic-data-updates) for details.

 ## Migrating